 Enjoy Seafood from Northumberland

-There’s no better place to pick up your Northumberland Seafood than the town of Amble, where Northumberland Seafood is based.
+There’s no better place to pick up your Northumberland Seafood than the town of Amble, where the Northumberland Seafood Centre is based.
 They source directly from local fishermen – and you’ll be able to pick up varieties of seafood that are plentiful in Northumberland waters.
 Pollock, squid, redfish, Whiting, Monkfish and a whole lot more.
 This is sustainable fishing from locals.
 They specialize in seasonal fresh locally caught fish and seafood – and they’ll even help with details on the best ways to prepare it.

 You can buy online from them here or head to the Seafood Centre in Amble and buy over the counter from them.
 Find them at Northumberland Seafood, Harbour Guest House, Leazes St, Amble, Morpeth, United Kingdom

 The word “hinny” in Northumberland and the North East is a term of endearment.
 A singing hinny is a scone or griddlecake.
 The singing refers to the sizzling of the fat in the dough as it’s cooked on a griddle or hot plate as if the scone is singing.
 The ingredients call for baking powder to be added to flour, butter or lard, currants, salt and milk.
 This is a great singing hinny recipe, or if you’re looking for the singing hinnies recipe James Martin cooked, then its here.
 The recipe comes from his Islands to Highlands cook book, which contains 80 recipes from around the British Isles > Buy it here.